mwat56/uploadhandler/README.md

 * `aDestDir`: the directory where the incoming file is finally stored after processing it.
 * `aFieldName`: the name/ID of the form/field your web-page uses to accept the file-upload.
-* `aMaxSize`: the max. accepted size of uploaded files.
+* `aMaxSize`: the max. accepted size of uploaded files; if the given value is smaller/equal to zero then a maximal filesize of 8 MB is used.

 The `NewHandler()` function's result provides the method